-administrative areas that are 300 kilometers in radius or 283-thousand square kilometers.
-This is greater in size than many medium-sized provinces in China such as Hunan, Shaanxi, Hebei, Jilin, Hubei, and Guangdong (Ministry of Civil Affairs, 2017).
-Thus, the results indicate that environmental policies need to be coordinated at the supra-provincial level to internalize spillovers.
+We find that pollution exerts a substantial negative effect on productivity even at relatively far distances.
+Twenty-two percent of PM10 produced from a city within 300 kilometers is imported into a focal city when the wind blows directly toward it.
+From a policy perspective, to internalize this would require centralized control of administrative areas that are 300 kilometers in radius or 283-thousand square kilometers in size.
+This is larger than many medium-sized provinces in China such as Hunan, Shaanxi, Hebei, Jilin, Hubei, and Guangdong (Ministry of Civil Affairs, 2017).
+This implies that environmental policies need to be coordinated at the supra-provincial level to internalize spillovers.
 The other major policy application of our method is in calculating Coasian prices as a decentralized solution to air pollution externalities.
 Our estimates allow a quantification of the compensation that one city must make to another to internalize inter-city pollution damage given the distance between the two cities, the annual wind-direction distribution, and annual levels of the economic outcome of interest.
-We provide an example in our results.

 The scientific literature uses an alternative approach for the first step of our procedure, chemical-transport models or CTMs, to relate source emissions to receptor concentrations (Moussiopoulos, et al. (1996); Seigneur and Moran (2004); Seigneur and Dennis (2011)).
-CTMs that estimate this relationship over long distances such as we do are grid-based models that relate locations defined by three-dimensional grids that are normally one kilometer or larger in size.8 The relationships are based on detailed mathematical models of atmospheric processes using detailed weather and emissions data.
+CTMs that estimate this relationship over long distances such as we do are models that relate locations defined by three-dimensional grids normally one kilometer or larger in size.7 The relationships are based on mathematical models of atmospheric processes using detailed weather and emissions data.
 As an alternative for the first step of our procedure, CTMs offer advantages and disadvantages relative to our approach.

-CTMs quantify the spillovers from original emissions and is unaffected by their displacement unlike our approach which relies on concentrations (hence the need for daily wind data to identify spillovers in our estimation).
-On the other hand, detailed emissions data are often not available while concentrations are more readily available.
-Relatedly, CTMs require highly disaggregated data on weather and pollution which is often not available, especially in developing economies.
-CTMs realistically model the processes of concentration formation and movement; however this greater complexity involves longer solutions times and many more assumptions.
-In a policy context, agreeing upon these assumptions can require significant effort and resources.9 In contrast, our approach can be estimated quickly and its transparency requires agreement on fewer assumptions.
+CTMs quantify the spillovers from emissions and is unaffected by their displacement unlike our approach which relies on concentrations.
+CTMs require highly disaggregated geographic data on weather and emissions which are often not available, especially in developing economies; while concentrations are more broadly available.
+CTMs realistically model the processes of concentration formation and movement; however this greater complexity involves longer solutions times and more assumptions.
+In policy setting, agreeing upon these assumptions can require significant effort and resources.8 In contrast, our approach can be estimated quickly and its transparency requires agreement on fewer assumptions.